jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 <img src="/assets/rnn/cap13.png" style="border:none;width:40%;">
 </div>

 rnn_forward unroll the RNN by T time steps and compute $$ h_t $$ by calling "rnn_step_forward".
 At each step, it takes $$ h{t-1} $$ from the previous step and use the true captions provided by the training set to compute $$ X_t $$.  i.e., we do not use the highest score word from previous time step as input.
-We always use the true caption from our training dataset during training since the whole purpose is to lower the prediction error of our RNN for the true captions (supervised lablels).
+We always use the true caption from our training dataset during training since the whole purpose is to lower the prediction error of our RNN for the true captions (supervised labels).

 ```python
 def rnn_forward(x, h0, Wx, Wh, b):